-Heroin is a highly addictive and potent opiate drug that can be used in a variety of different ways and all of them are dangerous.
+Heroin is a highly addictive and potent opiate drug that can be used in various ways, and all of them are dangerous.

-Heroin is a highly addictive and potent opiate drug that can be used in a variety of different ways.
+Heroin is a highly addictive and potent opiate drug that can be used in various ways.
 Some individuals who abuse this drug snort it or smoke it, while others use the drug intravenously (inject it directly into the bloodstream).
-There is no safe way to use heroin.
-This specific opioid narcotic is highly addictive and can quickly result in a wide range of serious interpersonal and health-related complications.
+Unfortunately, there is no safe way to use heroin.
+This specific opioid narcotic is highly addictive and can quickly result in serious interpersonal and health-related complications.
 In many cases, individuals who begin smoking this chemical substance eventually move on to intravenous use, seeing as the effects of the drug take hold more quickly when it is injected.

 Addiction Treatment for Smoking and Injecting Heroin

-What Are the Dangers of Smoking Vs. Injecting Heroin
+What Are the Dangers of Smoking versus Injecting Heroin?

-Smoking heroin – Individuals who choose to smoke heroin will typically add the drug into a marijuana cigarette or a normal, tobacco-filled cigarette.
+Smoking heroin – Individuals who choose to smoke heroin will typically add the drug to a marijuana cigarette or a normal, tobacco-filled cigarette.
 They might also smoke heroin out of a pipe.
-When an individual smokes heroin the effects of the drug will not take place as quickly as they do when the drug is injected.
+When an individual smokes heroin, the drug’s effects will not occur as quickly as they do when the drug is injected.
 There is also a slightly lower risk of heroin-related overdose.
 However, this does not mean that smoking heroin is safer.
 There is no safe way to use this potent opiate narcotic.

 Absolute Awakenings – Heroin Addiction Recovery

-At Absolute Awakenings, we offer a comprehensive continuum of heroin abuse and addiction recovery for men and women of all ages.
-Heroin abuse of any severity must be treated with a multi-phased program of clinical care, beginning with medical detox and concluding with a personalized and thorough aftercare program.
-Our recovery program touches upon each phase of recovery, ensuring that each client has access to the long-term care he or she needs to stay sober for years to come.
+Absolute Awakenings offers a comprehensive continuum of heroin abuse and addiction recovery for men and women of all ages.
+Heroin abuse of any severity must be treated with a multi-phased clinical care program, beginning with medical detox and concluding with a personalized and thorough aftercare program.
+Our recovery program touches upon each phase of recovery, ensuring that each client has access to the long-term care needed to stay sober for years to come.

 If you have been suffering at the hands of heroin addiction – regardless of how you have been taking the drug – reaching out for professional help will be necessary.
-Simply give us a call and our admissions counselors will conduct an over-the-phone assessment to help us determine how life-threatening the heroin abuse disorder is and what the first necessary step will be.
+Give us a call, and our admissions counselors will conduct an over-the-phone assessment to help us determine how life-threatening the heroin abuse disorder is and what the first necessary step will be.
 When it comes to intravenous heroin use, an extended stay at an inpatient detox center is always crucial.
-Individuals who have been smoking heroin might benefit from a shorter-term stay in an inpatient medical detox – however, long-term inpatient treatment is always a logical next step when it comes to heroin abuse and dependence.
+Individuals smoking heroin might benefit from a shorter-term stay in an inpatient medical detox.
+However, long-term inpatient treatment is always a logical next step regarding heroin abuse and dependence.

 If you or someone you know has been struggling with heroin abuse, please feel free to reach out to Absolute Awakenings today.
-We will gladly answer any additional questions you might have and get you started on your journey of healing as quickly as possible.
-When it comes to treating any type of heroin addiction, time is true of the essence.
+We will gladly answer any additional questions and get you started on your healing journey as quickly as possible.
+When treating any heroin addiction, time is true of the essence.